 An example of alliteration: Hip hop hooks

-Business and marketing make frequent use of alliteration words for the same reason as pop music: a catchy, rhythmic phrase or title is easy to remember, especially if set to music.
+Alliteration makes brand names catchy and easy to remember: a catchy, rhythmic phrase or title is easy to remember, especially if set to music.
 Alliterative sounds set to music easily get stuck in people’s heads, which is exactly what both pop music and advertising and marketing are trying to achieve.
 Here are some famous brands with alliterative names.

 What is Alliteration - Business Brands